Ianisop/eyeball/README.md

 ## Building
 Eyeball requires cmake and c++ 17 to work, so make sure you have that ready.
 You can easily build eyeball via the provided build script.
->[!WARNING] Remember to give the build script the right permissions.
+>Remember to give the build script the right permissions.
 ```./build.sh```
 And you're ready to go!
 ## Running